GLASTONBURY - LALIBELA

 Safe Motherhood remains a major fundraising project .
 Since 2006, PADet (Professional Alliance Development in Ethiopia) - an indigenous NGO - has been entrusted by Plan NGO to run our Safe Motherhood Project.
 We now work directly with PADet.
 We prioritise "hardware" - delivery kits for health centres, TTBA kits for domiciliary deliveries, post-delivery fistula repair surgery and long term family planning aids.
 However, we accept that there must be "mobilisation" of the local health staff to educate, identify and encourage those women whose lives are blighted by the dreaded "fistula" to come forward, undergo surgery and return to a normal lifestyle.
 Such is the stigma, shame and humiliation of a fistula in the eyes of their community that the women will go to extreme lengths to conceal their condition.
 The Safe Motherhood Project pays all expenses for fistula women - absolutely everything, including surgery, is free.
 Forty-four women have had surgery, nineteen women attended twice and six women three times.

 Millfield - Lalibela High School link

 Plan UK Ethiopian sponsor-children – Somerset link

-Lalibela visit 2012 - please read Ethiopia 2012 under Reports
+Lalibela visit 2013 - please read Ethiopia Christmas Letter under Reports

 Charity Commission In May 2012 we gained Charity Commission approval to register as the LALIBELA TRUST - number 1147147.

 Reconstruction Health Post at Lydba September 2012 The JACCT granted £11,000 to rebuild the collapsing mud and stone health post in this rural catchment area of Lalibela with a new breeze block construction.
 The Health Extension Workers returned to the completed building, much commended by the Zonal surveyor, in April.

 New Health Post at Gazgibla January 2013 Festival Medical Services donated £10,000 towards a new health post in this isolated rural area - the site of the 1984/5 Ethiopian famine - to replace a dilapidated single room.
-The foundations have been laid and progress is good.
+The building is almost finished and is currently being painted.